When to Visit Lapland:

 We’ve covered the festive rush of early winter (November & December) and the freezing depth of mid-winter (January & February).
 Now, it’s time to talk about what many locals consider the absolute best-kept secret of the North: Spring-Winter (Kevättalvi), spanning March and April.

-Spring-winter is a magical, almost contradictory season.
-It’s the time of year when you get the deepest snowpacks of the entire winter combined with blindingly bright, sunny days.
-But is it the right time for your Arctic adventure?
+Spring-winter is the time of year when you get the deepest snowpacks of the entire winter combined with blindingly bright, sunny days.
+But is it the right time for your adventure?
 Let’s break down the pros, cons, and realities of visiting Lapland as the sun takes back the sky.

 Is March and April a Good Time to Visit Lapland?

 The short answer: Absolutely, especially if you love outdoor activities and hate freezing in the pitch dark.
-If your dream trip involves crisp blue skies, endless snow, long daylight hours, and comfortable temperatures, this is your gold standard.
-However, if you are looking for dark Christmas vibes, holiday fairy lights, or guaranteed freezing sub-zero storms in late April, you might need to adjust your timing.
+If your dream trip involves crisp blue skies, a lot of snow, long daylight hours, and comfortable temperatures, this is your gold standard.
+However, if you are looking for dark Christmas vibes, holiday fairy lights, or guaranteed freezing sub-zero weather in April, you might need to adjust your timing.

 Pros